pivotal-mea-pa/qnb-workshop/scdf/labs/02-spring-integration.en.md

    		</dependency>
     ```

-    The first dependency will help to integrate and send messages to the ToDo Rest endpoint; and the second dependency will help for the convertion to JSON object.
+    The first dependency will help to integrate and send messages to the ToDo Rest endpoint; and the second dependency will help for the conversion to JSON object.

 4. Create the ToDoTransformer class that will transform the message to a JSON format:
     ```java